DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_login_only.md

-Step 4: check if they are enabled or not by the following query
+Step 4: check if they are enabled or not by the running this step.
 ```sql

 SELECT